EBI-Metagenomics/biosiftr/README.md

 **ebi-metagenomics/shallowmapping** is a bioinformatics pipeline that generates taxonomic and functional profiles for low-yield (shallow shotgun: < 10 M reads) short raw-reads using [`MGnify biome-specific genome catalogues`](https://www.ebi.ac.uk/metagenomics/browse/genomes) as a reference.

-At the moment, the biome selection is limited to the precomputed databases for [chicken-gut-v1-0-1](https://www.ebi.ac.uk/metagenomics/genome-catalogues/chicken-gut-v1-0-1) and [mouse-gut-v1-0](https://www.ebi.ac.uk/metagenomics/genome-catalogues/mouse-gut-v1-0).
+At the moment, the biome selection is limited to the precomputed databases for [chicken-gut-v1-0-1](https://www.ebi.ac.uk/metagenomics/genome-catalogues/chicken-gut-v1-0-1), [mouse-gut-v1-0](https://www.ebi.ac.uk/metagenomics/genome-catalogues/mouse-gut-v1-0), and [human-gut-v2-0-2](https://www.ebi.ac.uk/metagenomics/genome-catalogues/human-gut-v2-0-2).
 Other databases can be build for any of the [`MGnify genome catalogues`](https://www.ebi.ac.uk/metagenomics/browse/genomes) upon request by opening an issue in this repository (they will be built on a best-effort basis).

-The main sections of the pipeline includes the following steps:
+The main sections of the pipeline include the following steps:

 1. Raw-reads quality control ([`fastp`](https://github.com/OpenGene/fastp))
 2. HQ reads decontamination versus human, phyX, and host ([`bwa-mem2`](https://github.com/bwa-mem2/bwa-mem2))
 3. QC report of decontaminated reads ([`FastQC`](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/))
 4. Integrated quality report of reads before and after decontamination ([`MultiQC`](http://multiqc.info/))
 5. Mapping HQ clean reads using [`Sourmash`](https://github.com/sourmash-bio/sourmash) and bwa-mem2 (optional)
-6. Taxonomic profiles generation
+6. Taxonomic profile generation
-7. Functional profiles inference
+7. Functional profile inference

 The final output includes a species relative abundance table, Pfam and KEGG Orthologs (KO) count tables, a KEGG modules completeness table, and DRAM-style visuals.
 In addition, the shallow-mapping pipeline will integrate the taxonomic and functional tables of all the samples in the input samplesheet.